matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 `de.sorunome.mx-puppet-bridge.discord` and have all the bridged emotes in said state event, keeping bridged emotes from matrix emotes separate.

-The content extends that of the user emotes: It uses the `short` key, which is a map of the shortcode of the emote to its mxc uri.
+The content extends that of the user emotes: It uses the `emoticons` key, which is a map of the shortcode of the emote to an object containing its mxc url.
 Additionally, an optional `pack` key can be set, which defines meta-information on the pack.
 The following keys for `pack` are valid:

  - `displayname`: An easy displayname for the pack.
 Defaults to the room name, if it doesn't exist
  - `avatar_url`: The mxc uri of an avatar/icon to display for the pack.
 Defaults to the room name,